-That sinking feeling when you open your summer electric bill and it’s way higher than you expected is all too common.
-Before you start blaming the utility company, take a walk outside and look at your air conditioner.
-That outdoor unit is your home’s heat exhaust, and if it’s covered in a layer of dirt, pollen, and grass clippings, it’s silently costing you money.
-This buildup forces your entire system to work much harder just to keep you cool.
-Many homeowners ask, how does condenser coil cleanliness affect electricity usage in Lewisville?
-The answer is: significantly.
-This guide will show you the direct link between a dirty coil and a high bill, how to fix it, and how to keep your AC running efficiently all season.
+We’ve all felt that sting when a summer electric bill is way higher than expected.
+Before you blame the utility company, take a walk outside and look at your air conditioner.
+If that outdoor unit is covered in dirt, pollen, and grass clippings, it’s silently draining your wallet.
+This buildup means a dirty condenser coil can lead to your entire system working much harder just to keep you cool.
+For homeowners in Lewisville, this often results in higher electricity usage and surprise costs.
+Let’s break down how to fix it and keep your AC running efficiently.

 Key Takeaways